Avalara/swagger-ts-template/README.md

 ## Full API client

 The `apigen` branch also contains a full-fledged API consumer generator.
+Check it out!

 ## Options